infinum/design-handbook/Team/Mentoring.md

 - I'm hungry, let's have lunch!
 - I won't be able to finish this on time.
 Can you help me out?

 It doesn't mean that asking anyone else in the team is off-limits.
-Everyone will be happy to help.  🙂
+Everyone will be happy to help!

 ## Design coordination